samlobel/GO_ENGINE/README.md

 I really can't get past this problem with the AdamOptimizer.
 It seems like a big design problem.
 On the other hand, it's WAY better for convergance, especially when I'm going to have policy gradient stuff.
 Honestly, I'm lost.

+### SOMETHING INTERESTING
+When I use the value network, I'm always asking the board where white is about to go.
+The reason this is true is, I only care about black, and I use the value network after I have tried every valid move.
+So, black goes and I evaluate how likely black is to win, given that white is about to move.
+On the other hand, the policy network also helps black make moves.
+So the policy network always assumes that it's about to be BLACK's turn, and then you do a move that is most likely to help BLACK.
+So, they sort of operate on different boards.

+After you play a game out, you get true end values.
+You then use those values as energies, then pass them through a softmax, and then update the POLICY network based on this softmax.

+Two things I could play with: first, I could use either the estimated board-values before the update or after.
+Second, I could use a slightly lower temperature for the update to the POLICY network.